gilmore-lab/databrary-analytics/README.md

 # Citation Data

-- These numbers are from the Databrary Actitity site https://nyu.databrary.org/api/activity
+- These numbers are from the Databrary Activity site https://nyu.databrary.org/api/activity

 - "Databrary" and "Datavyu" (with quotes) are used to reduce bad hits in [Google Scholar](https://scholar.google.com)
     - choose the 'anytime' option for Citations Monthly